timohund/opsworks_solrcloud/README.md

 2. Create a custom layer
     * Include the git repository as custom chef recipes
-    * Map the custome recepies to the events:
+    * Map the custom recipes to the events:
         * Setup: opsworks_solrcloud::setup
         * Configure: opsworks_solrcloud::configure

+## Atrributes